vindarel/bacalisp/lisp-tutorial-clog-contest/clog-contest.md

                           (clog-contest::print-product it)))))

 ```
 Now we want to handle the interactivity.
 The event to watch is the key up event.
-In CLOG, we have `set-on-key-up` method.
+In CLOG, we have the `set-on-key-up` method.
 It takes: a CLOG object (the DOM object it watches for events) and a handler function.
 This function takes two arguments: the CLOG object and the event.

 In our add-products function below, we create the search input and we listen the key-up event: